szepeviktor/w3-total-cache-fixed/PULL_REQUEST_TEMPLATE.md

-Thank you for proposing a fix!

-Please make sure you describe your use case and issue itself.

-And please elaborate on why it is the adequate solution.
+_Thank you for proposing a fix!
+Please make sure you describe the issue, your use case, and elaborate on why your solution is an adequate one._

-So:
+#### _In Summary:_

-1. What is the problem?
+1. _What is the problem?_
-1. Where is the cause?
+1. _Where is the cause?_
-1. How could it be solved?
+1. _How was it solved?_